Callie is a blessing in so many ways. I had tried unsuccessfully to breed again since

 loves people and is very smart.
 We see her as an eventual top-notch competition horse in CDE,

 jumping, dressage or eventing and later as a broodmare.
-Congratulations to Callie's new owner, Sara Amerman.
+Congratulations to Callie's new owner, Sara Amerman and her daughter Hayley.
 We are really looking forward to following Callie's career with you!

 Video at 48 hours old